GaryQ-physics/magnetosphere/biotsavart_mhd_comparison.md

-# Biot-Savart and MhD Comparison
+# Biot-Savart and MHD Comparison

-a sequence of points was sampled at random from the native BATS-R-US grid.
+A set of points were selected at random from the native SWMF grid.
 At each of these points, the following quantities were calculated and recorded:

-- *B1_simulation* : the MhD magnetic field excluding the earth dipole field (i.e. "b1" in BATS-R-US)
+- *B1_simulation* : the MHD magnetic field excluding the Earth dipole field ("b1" in SWMF output files)
-- *B_biotsavart* : the magnetic field calculated due to the MhD current density ("j" in BATS-R-US)
+- *B_biotsavart* : the magnetic field calculated due to the MhD current density ("j" in SWMF output files)

 The points on the Day and Night side were plotted seperately in two different figures.
-The plots show percent error vs distance from earth center.
+The plots show percent error vs distance from Earth center.
 The percent error of each cartesian component is calculated with:
-- the corresponding component of *B1_simulation*  --  Treated as the "expected value"
+- the corresponding component of *B1_simulation* used as the "expected value"
-- the corresponding component of *B_biotsavart*  --  Treated as the "observed value"
+- the corresponding component of *B_biotsavart*  used as the "observed value"

-All distances are in earth radii, all magnetic fields are in nanoTesla.
+All distances are in Earth radii, all magnetic fields are in nanoTesla.

 ## Nightside
 ![](images/night_side.png)